friction2d/friction2d.github.io/_drafts/friction-095.md

 * Microsoft Visual C++ Redistributable 2017 or higher is needed on Windows 10
   * In most cases this is already installed, if not you can download it [here](https://aka.ms/vs/17/release/vc_redist.x64.exe)
+* X11/GLX is required on Linux
+* AVX compatible CPU is needed
+* OpenGL 3.3 compatible GPU and driver is required

 Friction is beta quality software, expect issues and missing/broken features.